Seilern Triptych: Left hand panel

 The left panel shows the crucifixion scene, but in the aftermath of the Descent from the Cross, suggested by the ladder resting against the central, empty cross.
 Especial detail is given to the thieves hanging in torment in the left-hand panel, still alive, bound by rope to their crosses and left there even after Christ has been brought down and laid to his tomb.
 The landscape outlines the hill of Golgotha.
 It is not especially detailed and lacks perspective.

-The donor kneels in veneration in the foreground, a Speech scroll or banderole emanating from his lips.
-He is presented in the scene without an interceptor, usually at the time this would be a patron saint.
+The donor kneels in veneration in the foreground, a speech scroll or banderole emanating from his lips.
+He is presented in the scene without an intercessor; usually, this would be a patron saint.
 His placement in front of an empty cross is highly unusual, but may reflect that donor's devotion to the True Cross.
 He wears a red garment draped over his shoulder, a colour associated with the triumphant risen Christ.